monaverse/mona-wallet-unity/README.md

 **Important Notes:**

-- If you have an existing Web3 integration in your project such as `Thirdweb`, `WalletConnect`, etc. Please try using our [API-only](https://github.com/monaverse/mona-wallet-unity/tree/main/Assets/Monaverse/Core/Plugins/Mona/com.monaverse.api) package instead.
 - The SDK has been tested using Unity 2022 LTS.
 We highly recommend using 2022 LTS.
-- The Newtonsoft and Nethereums DLLs are included as part of the Unity Package, feel free to deselect/remove them if you already have them installed as a dependency to avoid conflicts.
+- The Newtonsoft DLLs are included as part of the Unity Package, feel free to deselect/remove them if you already have them installed as a dependency to avoid conflicts.

 ## Monaverse Modal